Peptara LabsPEPTARA LABS

 The three failures nobody mentions in the chat

-When I assess sourcing risk, I look at three specific failure points.
+Sourcing risk has three specific failure points.
 Each one is invisible until something goes wrong.

 The first is contamination.
 An injectable goes under your skin, past every barrier your body uses to keep the outside world out.
 If the vial was filled or handled in a non-sterile setting, you can be introducing bacteria or particulate directly into tissue.
 There's no smell test for this.
 Sterile and non-sterile look identical.